louisbutt338/louisbutt338/README.md

 Have a poke around and please get in touch if you would like to use anything without an open source licence

 Currently working on:
-- nFoils: Python/C++ toolkit for neutron spectrum analysis using activation foils
+- nFoils: Python toolkit for neutron spectrum analysis using activation foils
 - nuclear data library processing code using SANDY/NJOY
-- live current reading code for picoammeters using pyserial
+- live current reading code for picoammeters using pyserial and C++
 - general postprocessing and analysis codes for FISPACT, MCNP, OpenMC

 Affiliations: